dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 Merge policies are a set of rules that, if satisfied, mean that an auto-update PR will be automatically merged.
 A PR is only merged automatically if policies exist and all are satisfied.

 * AllChecksSuccessful.
-All PR checks must be successful, potentially ignoring a set of checks, specified in `ignoreChecks`.
+All PR checks must be successful, potentially ignoring a set of checks specified in `ignoreChecks`.
 Checks might be ignored if they are unrelated to PR validation.
 The check name corresponds to the string that shows up in GitHub/Azure DevOps.
 * RequireChecks.
 Require that a specific set of checks pass.
 Check names need to be defined in